paulb00th/galapagos/content/en/about/terms-and-conditions.md

 9. **Cancellations (Cancellation, Return & Refund Policies)** Cancellation by you: Individual passengers and passengers in groups – PADI Courses only:
 If you enroll in a PADI course you will receive digital material, once you redeem your code it cannot be returned.
-You will be able to use your PADI material with another dive center if you so choose.
+You will be able to use your PADI material with another dive centre if you so choose.
 a) Cancellations made 45 days or more prior to service date - refund given minus any bank fees/service charges.
 We will discount 100% of the PADI material.
 b) Cancellations made 44 to 30 days prior to service date - we will retain 35% of your deposit – refund given for the balance minus any bank fees/service charges.
 We will discount 100% of the PADI material.
 c) Cancellations made 29 days or less prior to service date - we will retain 70% of your deposit – refund given for the balance minus any bank fees/service charges.
 We will discount 100% of the PADI material.
 d) Cancellations made less than 48 hours prior to service date - we will retain 100% of the monies paid If the candidate/student cannot continue with a course for personal reasons, such as family tragedy, fear or illness, no refund will be offered.
-Your instructor will nevertheless give you a ‘Referral Form’ with all the exercises performed/completed which you can take to any PADI diving center worldwide and use towards the completion of your training with them.
+Your instructor will nevertheless give you a ‘Referral Form’ with all the exercises performed/completed which you can take to any PADI diving centre worldwide and use towards the completion of your training with them.
 Such referrals are valid for 12 months.
 **Cancellation by you: Individual passengers and groups – 3rd Party packages:**
 a) Cancellations made 90 days or more prior to service date - refund given minus any bank fees/service charges
 b) Cancellations made 89 to 60 days prior to service date – we will retain 75% of the monies paid